molinfo-vienna/FAME.AL/README.md

-Active learning for sites of metabolism prediction
+SOLSTICE: Site-of-metabolism prediction with active learning
 ==============================

 Active learning for sites of metabolism prediction